 Parameter Description Enable/Disable Allows you to enable or disable the node.
 When disabled, a node has no visible effect on the rendered image, nor on the preview in the Camera, Perspective, Side and Top views.

-Parameter Description Colour Swatch Sets the colour of the layer in the Timeline view and of the node in the Node view.
-Name Allows you to enter a name for the node.
+Colour Swatch Sets the colour of the layer in the Timeline view and of the node in the Node view.